Myrtle: benefits, dosage, contraindications

 ✪✪✪✪✪

-A small clinical study conducted on patients suffering from recurrent canker sores shows that applying a paste containing 5% myrtle leaf extract on the sores four times a day for 6 days reduces ulcer size, pain, and redness compared to a placebo.
+A small clinical study conducted in patients with recurrent aphthous ulcers shows that applying a paste containing 5% myrtle leaf extract to the ulcers four times a day for 6 days reduces ulcer size, pain, and redness compared with placebo.

 Posologie